peterstamps/KOReader_MyUploadPlugin/README.md

 - Download to Android with Firefox has now the name of the eBook in stead of default "download.bin"
 - README.md text updated to correct the Hotspot LAN scenario.

+version 1.1.7
+- Move of the menu entry NEW: Upload Server under Clogs icon, Upload Server.
+The word NEW is now dropped.